marinamukha/coursera_gettingandcleaningdata/CodeBook.md

 # Human Activity Recognition Using Smartphones
-## Peer-reviewd assignment for the coursera "Getting and Cleaning Data" course
+## Peer-reviewed assignment for the coursera "Getting and Cleaning Data" course

 ## Data Source
 The data was obtained from the UC Irvine Machine Learning Repository.
 It includes information on 30 volunteers who performed various kinds of activities wearing a smartphone.
 The data was recorded by using the embedded accelerometer and gyroscope.
 The obtained dataset was split in two subsamples - training set (70%) and test set (30%).
 More technical information as well as the dataset can be found [here](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).